 The M.S.T. degree program examines all major forms of transportation, including passenger and freight systems, as well as the increasing demand for transportation systems at the local, regional and international levels.

-In a few years, more than 6 billion people will inhabit the world, placing enormous stress on existing air, rail and highway transportation systems and creating the need for new ways to plan, manage and engineer the systems of the future.
+With more than seven billion people inhabiting the world, there is enormous stress on existing air, rail and highway transportation systems and the need for new ways to plan, manage and engineer the systems of the future is clear.
 The M.S.T. degree program addresses that need.
-Research is at the heart of the program-faculty members and students work closely together to examine the complex issues that arise within and between transportation systems.
+Research is